 There has been a timeous turning of the tide for athletes, in the US, as in 2019 the National Collegiate Athletic Association (NCAA) board of governors came to a unanimous agreement that college athletes will be able to benefit from the use of their name, image and likeness helping them better position themselves in an increasingly competitive industry.

 It becomes a way to use blockchain for crowdfunding, allowing people to invest in the future success of an athlete, but also benefit from said success.
-The athlete’s token becomes an investable asset that can help boost their path to success and if that success is realized the investor can earn returns from the initial investment.
+The athlete’s token becomes an investable asset that can help boost their path to success and if that success is realised the investor can earn returns from the initial investment.

 This is also nothing new, and it is already being done at the highest level.
-In 2019, American professional basketball player Spencer Dinwiddie announced he would be tokenizing part of his contract with the Brooklyn Nets.
+In 2019, American professional basketball player Spencer Dinwiddie announced he would be tokenising part of his contract with the Brooklyn Nets.

 This agreement meant that investors could buy shares of Dinwiddie’s contract with the Nets and would earn an annual yield of around 2.5 percent.
 For the athlete, he was entitled to an upfront payment rather than needing to wait months or years for his contract to payout.